basti-app/basti/README.md

 Since Basti uses IAM for access control, the connection history, along with the _responsible IAM user_ and all the connection details, can be audited using AWS CloudTrail by filtering on the "StartSession" event.
 Please, refer to the [AWS CloudTrail documentation](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) for more details.

 A simple connections history can also be found in the AWS Session Manager history.
 See [AWS Session Manager documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-view-history.html) for more details.

+### Shared configuration
+The [Basti configuration file](#basti-configuration-file) file can be shared across your organization, making it easy for all developers to connect to the project's cloud infrastructure.
+A recommended practice is to store the configuration file in the root of your project's repository.
+This ensures that the configuration is readily accessible to all team members, enabling quick and seamless connections to the required cloud resources.

 ## Security